SwiftWolf/Similarity-Analyser/README.md

-# Similarity Analyser
-The aim of this tool is to help manage the problem of program plagiarism by identifying pairs of programs,
+The aim of this tool is to help manage the problem of program plagiarism by identifying pairs of programs, written in Java, given a set of programs that exhibit an especially high degree of similarity.

 # Quick Start
 Given a set of programs, it produces 3 scores based around the structure of the code and text-based similarity in the program.